hypertrack/quickstart-react-native/README.md

 To run the iOS version open the app's workspace file (`/ios/QuickstartReactNative.xcworkspace`) with Xcode.
 Select your device (SDK requires real device, and won't work using simulator) and hit Run.

-To run the Android version execute `react-native run-android` in the repo's root directory.
+To run the Android version execute `npx react-native run-android` in the repo's root directory.

 Enable location and activity permissions (choose "Always Allow" for location).